insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

 This implementation can be useful for laboratories that want to: i) implement the EFSA pipeline in their routine activities; ii) perform sample submission by programmatic access to the EFSA One Health WGS System; iii) perform pre-submission quality control to avoid uploading bad quality data to the EFSA portal; and iv) compare the results of the EFSA pipeline with their own routine surveillance pipelines.
 The tools available in the repository ["WGS_cluster_congruence"](https://github.com/insapathogenomics/WGS_cluster_congruence) can facilitate the later.

 ## Installation and dependencies
 This script facilitates the deployment of the EFSA One Health WGS analytical pipeline but it does not substitutes this pipeline.
-Therefore, before installing everything you need to run this script, **you must install the EFSA One Health WGS analytical pipeline following the instructions available at https://dev.azure.com/efsa-devops/EFSA/_git/efsa.wgs.onehealth**.
+Therefore, before installing everything that you need to run this script, **you must install the EFSA One Health WGS analytical pipeline following the instructions available at https://dev.azure.com/efsa-devops/EFSA/_git/efsa.wgs.onehealth**.

-0. Briefly, you will need:
+Briefly, you will need:
 - A Linux computer or a Windows computer with WSL
 - Git - to clone the EFSA One Health WGS analytical workflow and the Docker repositories
-- Docker - to build and then run the Docker images)
+- Docker - to build and then run the Docker images
 - Conda - to install the environment with which you will run the script provided in this repository

 _Note: EFSA One Health WGS analytical pipeline is a Nextflow workflow.
 The conda environment provided in this repository includes a Nextflow package.
 Therefore, you do not need to install it before._

+**0. Install the EFSA One Health WGS analytical pipeline following the instructions available at https://dev.azure.com/efsa-devops/EFSA/_git/efsa.wgs.onehealth** (do not forget to properly setup the _nextflow.config_ for each species, including providing the right schema location)

-1. After installing the EFSA One Health WGS analytical pipeline, you should nevigate to the directory where you cloned the workflow, and perform a clone of this repository:
+**1. Navigate to the directory where you cloned the workflow, clone of this repository and install the conda environment:**
 ```
 cd /PATH/TO/efsa.wgs.onehealth/
 git clone https://github.com/insapathogenomics/cml_efsa.wgs.onehealth_facilitator.git